rjodriscoll/mpgpt/README.md

-Whisper Summarizer
+Youtube Summarizer

-A Python project that uses OpenAI's GPT-3.5 model to summarize the content of a YouTube video.
-The summary is provided in a specified output format (e.g., markdown, plain text).
+A Python project that uses OpenAI's GPT-3.5 and whisper models to summarise the content of a YouTube video as you request.

 To interact with the summariser notebook you will need to add your openai API key to a `src/config.py` file: